Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Learning the API
 ----------------
 We mentioned earlier that each selenium-client-library provides a language-specific programming interface which supports executing Selenese commands from your test program.
 The Selenium-RC API uses naming conventions that, assuming you're familiar with your chosen programming language, and you now understand Selenese, most of the interface for your selected language will be self-explanatory.
-Here, however, we explain the most important, and possibly less obvious, aspects of the API.
+Here, however, we explain the most important and possibly less obvious, aspects of the API.

 Starting the Browser
 ~~~~~~~~~~~~~~~~~~~~~